-- Resident professionalism - It is the expectation of the UB SPPS RAC that all UB SPPS residents will adhere to generally accepted standards of professionalism throughout the residency. - It is the expectation of the UB SPPS RAC that all UB SPPS residents will adhere to policies and procedures of their training program, their practice site and their employer of record (if the employer is not the University or the practice site). - Residents deemed to be unprofessional will be subject to disciplinary action and possible dismissal from the residency program (Appendix F).
+- Resident professionalism - o It is the expectation of the UB SPPS PTAC that all UB SPPS residents will adhere to generally accepted standards of professionalism throughout the residency. - o It is the expectation of the UB SPPS PTAC that all UB SPPS residents will adhere to policies and procedures of their training program, their practice site and their employer of record (if the employer is not the University or the practice site). - o Residents deemed to be unprofessional will be subject to disciplinary action and possible dismissal from the residency program (Appendix F).